KevalKothiya/media_booster/README.md

 ## Project Requirements :

 - Knowledge of programming languages such as Dart.
-- Familiarity with the Flutter framework and WebView technology.
+- Familiarity with the Flutter framework and media player technologies.
 - Understanding of user interface design principles and best practices.
 - Experience with mobile app development and related tools such as Android Studio or VS Code.
 - Ability to work independently.

 ## Project Deliverables :

-- A functional mobile browser application developed using Flutter and WebView.
+- A functional media player application developed using Flutter.
 - Source code and documentation for the application.
+- User manual and installation instructions.
 - Project report detailing the development process, challenges faced, and solutions implemented.
 - Presentation and demonstration of the application to a panel of reviewers.